478mkharb/devops-learning/Interview/Git.md

 # Git Senior L2 Interview Preparation

-A practical **Senior L2 Git interview guide** focused on Git internals, branching, merging, rebasing, recovery, remotes, troubleshooting, security, and CI/CD.
+A practical **Senior L2 Git interview guide** focused on Git internals, repository state, branching, merging, rebasing, recovery, remotes, troubleshooting, security, performance, and CI/CD.

 > **Interview principle:** Do not answer only with commands.
 Explain **what Git state you are inspecting, why you chose a command, what risk it has, how you verify the result, and how you prevent recurrence.**

+---

+## How to use this guide

+For each question, prepare three layers:

+1. **Short interview answer** — 20–40 seconds.
+2. **Technical explanation** — enough depth for follow-up questions.
+3. **Production angle** — what you would actually do on a team.

+The goal is not command memorization.
+A Senior L2 engineer should be able to reason from Git's **objects, references, working tree, index, and commit graph**.

 ---